 How long does it take to fix crowded teeth?

 This depends on the original condition of your teeth and what treatment option was recommended in your treatment plan.
 Broadly speaking, a mild or moderate treatment of crowded teeth could take around 6 to 18 months.
 However, using metal braces to treat the same condition might take around 18 to 24 months.

-How do invisible braces work on crowded teeth?
+How do invisible braces work?

 Invisible braces, or aligners, work on crowded teeth by gradually aligning the teeth.
 This process works in phases.
 Each step is designed to increase the amount of shifting until your aligners have moved your teeth the required distance, so they finally have enough space to continue to grow normally.
 To achieve this, your aligners are monitored, adjusted and replaced regularly throughout your treatment.